shenshan/gao2018/README.md

 ![All combined erd](images/all_erd.png)

-# Instrunctions on setting up the pipeline locally.
+## Instrunctions on setting up the pipeline and notebook locally.

 1. This repo is set up with docker, install docker and docker-compose.